x2od/campaign-member-status/README.md

 You have 2 options:

-1. For the purpose of the test, disable this functionality.
-You can accomplish this by adding `TriggerHandler.bypass('CampaignTriggerHandler` in your Apex Test set up IF you're using the unpackaged (but available in this repository) trigger handler framework
+1. Use your trigger framework to bypass your Campaign Trigger Handler
 1. To actually see the records that Salesforce would create, you would need to have your test `@isTest(seeAllData=true)`.
 There are a lot of considerations with this approach, so please use wisely.

 # Pushing Code to a Sandbox